 Straight Talk Cell Phones

-Straight Talk carries quite a few phones in its arsenal, but before you can look at them, you'll need to input your zip code to see what is available for you.
+Straight Talk carries quite a few prepay cell phones in its arsenal, but before you can look at them, you'll need to input your zip code to see what is available for you.

 While the service does carry a lot of popular phones, you may not receive the latest iPhone or even the latest Samsung Galaxy.
 So if you're comfortable with having older versions of either series, then by all means, consider Straight Talk.

 Straight Talk's phone page also features a great organization tool to help you find your phone.
-You can filter through the phone selection by price, the manufacturer (the carrier distributes ZTE, LG, Apple, Alcatel, Samsung, and Huawei products), phone color, phone type, plans, and OS.
+You can filter through the phone selection by price, the manufacturer (the carrier distributes ZTE, LG, Apple iPhone, Alcatel, Samsung, and Huawei products), phone color, phone type, plans, and OS.

-Regarding payments, you can purchase a phone through an installment plan (requires a prepaid plan) or pay for the phone immediately in full.
+Regarding payments, you can purchase a prepay cell phone through an installment plan (requires a prepaid plan) or pay for the phone immediately in full.

 Overall, Straight Talk's selection isn't the greatest, as it doesn't always offer the latest phone, but it's more varied compared to some prepaid carriers.